boundless-xyz/boundless/documentation/site/pages/glossary/index.md

 A coordination and clearing mechanism to that connects those requesting proofs generation, along with a commitment of payment, with and those able to fulfill with proof generation and receive payment.

-In the initial 0th version, the Market is facilitated on-chain where one is \[deployed]\[page-deployments], but it is expected to evolve into more efficient off-chain mechanisms in future versions.

 > See the [Market Section][page-boundless-market] for more details.

 ## Bento